1. Never leave your computer logged on unattended. You are responsible for any activity performed using your UMassD Logon or other user ID.

 4. Maintain the confidentiality of all data, keeping in mind the privacy of all individuals.
 Check data security for UMassD employees

 5. Never send confidential or personal information through the network or via email, chat, instant messaging, text, or VoIP (voice over Internet protocol: Internet voice communications).
 This includes:

 - credit card and account information

 - driver's license number

-7. Never make or use illegal duplicates/copies of software, manuals, images, music, video, etc.
+8. Never make or use illegal duplicates/copies of software, music, videos, etc.

 - use surge protectors